Acupressure for tinnitus: get rid of the beeping in the ear

 Acupressure trigger points for tinnitus

-The constant use of acupressure can be another element to "let calm return".
-In our Facebook group, some of our community have already reported how they were able to relax and fall asleep better with self-therapy through the acupressure mat - despite ringing.
+The constant use of acupressure can be another element to "restore calm".
+In our Facebook group, some of our community have already reported how they were able to relax and fall asleep better with self-therapy using the acupressure mat - despite the ringing.

-In addition, there are still different pressure points that you can target.
+There are also various pressure points that you can target.

-Here are a few ideas to promote blood flow to your ears and relieve tension in the jaw and ear area:
+Here are a few ideas to promote blood circulation in your ears and relieve tension in the jaw and ear area:

-1. You will find the first point in front of your auricle at the end of the jaw joint.
+1. you will find the first point in front of your pinna at the end of the jaw joint.
 When you open your jaw, you will feel a kind of hole or cavity.

 Then massage another point above your ear on both sides.